NSLS-II-BMM/BeamlineManual/docs/automation.rst

 <fig-grid-spreadsheet>`) for specifying the axes in the grid.

-In all other ways |nd| except for the ``slot`` column |nd| this spreadsheet is identical to the *ex-situ* sample wheel spreadsheet.
+In all other ways |nd| except for the ``slot`` column |nd| this spreadsheet is identical to the *ex situ* sample wheel spreadsheet.

 .. _fig-grid-spreadsheet:
 .. figure::  _images/grid_spreadsheet.png